Zarkantho/module_data/mongo-2.5.5_generated/bson/bson/interface/1/README.md

 # Interface for Uncategorized BSON code
-This interface information represents symbols thatare defined in this group but used in other modules.
-Does not includesymbols defined in this group that are used inside this module.
+This interface information represents symbols that are defined in this group but used in other modules.
+Does not include symbols defined in this group that are used inside this module.

 ### src/mongo/bson/bson\_validate.cpp